warren-bank/mirror-XMail-mail-server/Readme.txt

 			  of accounts that it should keep up.
 If You set it to 10000 XMail would be able to sustain up to 12000-12500 accounts, but You can't set it to 10000 and leave XMail to handle 20000 accounts.
 The default value is 25000.
+	-Mx split-level	= Set the queue split level.
+The value You set here is rounded to the lower prime number higher or equal than the value You've set.

 	[POP3]
 	-Pp port	= Set POP3 server port ( if You change this You must know what You're doing )